Whip It (Devo song): Covers and media use

 Jeff Ament and Matt Cameron of the band Pearl Jam perform a cover of "Whip It" in 2009.
 Both musicians are wearing Devo's signature yellow janitorial suits and energy domes.

 Since 1980, "Whip It" has been covered by several bands, including Pearl Jam, Love and Death, and Does It Offend You, Yeah?.
 One of the most unusual covers was recorded by the American teen pop band Devo 2.0 and featured on its album DEV2.0 (2006).
 Devo 2.0, which was created by Walt Disney Records in an attempt to emulate the popularity of the Swedish pop group the A-Teens, covered Devo songs for a teenage audience.
 Label executives asked Casale to serve as the band's manager; he agreed, reasoning that Devo 2.0 furthered Devo's belief that everything humanity creates— including Devo's own songs—will devolve Casale had to rewrite several lyrics to remove sexual innuendos and references to drugs and suicide, although "Whip It" was not subject to revisions.

 It has also been featured in a notable television advertisement for the Swiffer brand, in which Devo performed.
 They agreed to perform the song for the commercial because they found it to be absurd.
 Mothersbaugh stated that performing in the commercial "is coming full circle, to be commenting on a conspicuous, consumptive culture ... and to be fed into the hopper and spit back out the other side".

-The song was briefly sung in the season 2 episode 2 of Muppets Tonight.